 “California Condor Food Web” was created by MeganGnekow:

 The artist notes that the California sea lion, tule elk, and Chinook salmon shown here were, historically, important food sources for the California condor.

 My favorite work in this post is Susan K. Guy’s “Topa Topas”:

 My expressionist landscape paintings are inspired by the nature surrounding Ojai….
 It is my hope that my work will inspire others to appreciate nature and promote environmental conservation.

 The Topatopa Mountains are one of many striking features of California condor habitat.
 Here is a satellite view of the complex geology of these mountains, acquired from Google Maps:

 For more on microtrash, the material employed for the mural shown above, see the post An early report of death due to microtrash.
 For more images of where California condors live, see Illustrations & photos of habitat: 1880s-1990.
-For more artwork, click on the Art/Craft tag (somewhere on this screen, depending on your device).
+For more artwork, click the ART&CRAFT button under POST TOPICS (somewhere on this screen, depending on your device).